A quantum genetic algorithm with quantum crossover and mutation operations: Algorithm with quantum crossover and quantum mutation

 \subsection{Algorithm flow}

 We introduce our algorithm in Fig.~\ref{figouralg} (Algorithm \ref{ouralg}).
 In this algorithm, the quantum register is accessible from its subroutines as a kind of global variables.
-Each procedure called inside the algorithm are described in corresponding subsections \ref{secinit}-\ref{secselection}.
+The procedures called inside the algorithm are described in corresponding subsections \ref{secinit}-\ref{secselection}.